NYC-TTP/NYC-TTP.github.io/index.md

 Here are some resources that will be used during the workshop.

-# Surveys
+# Survey

 * <a href="https://docs.google.com/forms/d/1tbpk3ea93bua-zKpCUCHQYk-CmaPkXvDzpGvbP1NqG0/edit?usp=sharing">Please complete the survey at this link prior to attending the workshop.</a>

-# What Next?
+# What's Next?

 Here are next steps as well as more resources to practice on further.